 You need an “E” or “Employment” work visa for private-sector companies, and an “E” or “X” work visa for NGO staff.

-The procedure may take some time.
+The procedure can take some time.
 So don’t delay in submitting your application.
 You’ll also need to produce a series of official documents, such as an employment contract, a notarized financial guarantee, and a document describing the position to be filled.

 Buying expatriate insurance for India

-Before embarking on your project, find out more about India’s healthcare system, which varies enormously from region to region.
+Before embarking on your project, find out more about the Indian healthcare system, which varies enormously from region to region.
 To avoid any inconvenience, it is essential to take out international health insurance for India.
 Road accidents are very common in India, and can be very costly if you are not covered by expatriate insurance.

 Working in India without a degree